 One of Lucknow’s top ten attractions is Dr. Ram Manohar Lohiya Park, a public park built by the Lucknow Development Authority.
-As the name implies, it was built in honor of Dr. Ram Manohar Lohiya, a great freedom fighter, and socialist political leader.
-The park is located in Gomti Nagar and features jogging tracks, acupressure tracks, a lake, a fish and duck pond, swings and chairs, a theater, a flower garden, and an outdoor training area.
+As the name implies, it was built in honour of Dr. Ram Manohar Lohiya, a great freedom fighter and socialist political leader.
+The park is located in Gomti Nagar and features jogging tracks, acupressure tracks, a lake, a fish and duck pond, swings and chairs, a theatre, a flower garden, and an outdoor training area.
 Similarly, the park is lovely to spend a relaxing evening strolling around the flowers or working up a sweat on the jogging trails.

 Janeshwar Mishra Park

 Janeshwar Mishra Park is a Gomti Nagar urban park as a tribute to the late politician Janeshwar Mishra.
-It is one of the most environmentally friendly parks in the model of London’s Hyde Park.
+It is one of the most environmentally friendly parks in London’s Hyde Park.
 Two extensive water features inside the park attract a large number of migrating birds throughout the year.
-Also, The park serves as a green lung for the city with jogging and cycling pathways.
+Also, the park serves as a green lung for the city with jogging and cycling pathways.
 Also, you will find here walkways, children’s play areas, gondola rides, and rich green landscapes.

 Dilkusha Kothi is the ruins of a house that has its location at the River Gomti.
 It’s the early nineteenth century’s Kothi.
 The house was created in the English Baroque style and served as the Nawabs’ hunting lodge and summer resort.
-All that is not available but the construction now is the external walls, a few towers, and a gorgeous garden.
-Due to its historical significance and architectural beauty, it makes a place on the list of Lucknow tourist sites.
+All that is not available, but the construction now includes the external walls, a few towers, and a gorgeous garden.
+Due to its historical significance and architectural beauty, it deserves a place on the list of tourist sites in Lucknow.

 Husainabad Clock Tower

-During top places to explore in Lucknow, Another cultural remnant dotting Lucknow’s cityscape is the Husainabad Clock Tower, located near the Rumi Darwaza.
-The Hussainabad Trust spent 1.75 lakhs in 1881 to construct this 221-foot monument modeled after London’s Big Ben Clock Tower.
+Among the top places to explore in Lucknow, another cultural remnant dotting Lucknow’s cityscape is the Husainabad Clock Tower, located near the Rumi Darwaza.
+The Hussainabad Trust spent 1.75 lakhs in 1881 to construct this 221-foot monument modelled after London’s Big Ben Clock Tower.
 The clock has 12 petals and a 14-foot-long pendulum in the shape of a flower.
-It has Gothic and Victorian architectural characteristics as well as it is the country’s tallest clock tower.
+It has Gothic and Victorian architectural characteristics, as well as being the country’s tallest clock tower.

 One of the best places to shop in Lucknow is the Aminabad Market.
 It has been around since the time of the Nawabs.
-Rugs, bed linens, and local handicrafts are also available in embroidered chikan clothes, jewelry, and footwear.
+Rugs, bed linens, and local handicrafts are also available in embroidered chikan clothes, jewellery, and footwear.
 Also, remember to haggle for the best deals.
 After you’ve finished shopping, stop by one of the area’s best restaurants.
-You can visit Wahid Biryani, Kalika Chat House, or Tunday Kababi, for some delectable meal.
+You can visit Wahid Biryani, Kalika Chat House, or Tunday Kababi for some delectable meals.

-On the other hand, for all over India, you can ride with Bharat Taxi by taxi booking at affordable deals for top places to explore in Lucknow.
-It does not matter where you are traveling, you can make hiring a taxi at any corner of the country.
+On the other hand, all over India, you can ride with Bharat Taxi by taxi booking at affordable deals for top places to explore in Lucknow.
+It does not matter where you are travelling; you can hire a taxi in any corner of the country.